Advancing Racial Justice in the South Through Advocacy, Research, and Impact Litigation

 Applications for the 2024-2026 Lynn Walker Huntley Social Justice Fellowship are now closed.
 Candidates will be notified in November 2023 regarding next steps in the process.

 The Lynn Walker Huntley Social Justice Fellow works with a focus on keeping public funds in public schools and advocating for truth in curriculum.
 As part of SEF’s Public Policy and Advocacy team, the fellow develops and implements strategies that advance education justice policies at the local, state, and federal levels.
 They also participate in impact litigation under the mentorship of SPLC’s legal department and conduct advocacy trainings for SEF staff and other interested parties.

 The fellow’s state advocacy work will be centered on Alabama, Florida, Georgia, Louisiana, and Mississippi.
 They also gain experience on a broad array of education equity issues, emphasizing constructive solutions that ensure all students have the resources needed to learn, grow, and thrive.

-During their two-year tenure, the Lynn Walker Huntley Social Justice Fellow will:
+During their two-year tenure, the fellow focuses on: